Arlington Elections 2020

 Arlington County Board and School Boards Play Key Roles in Growth and Development!

-Earlier in the year, Arlington Democrats elected two candidates in the primary (Cristina Diaz-Torres and David Priddy); they will contest two vacant seats on the Arlington School Board, along with independent Symone Walker.
+Democratic candidates for Arlington School Board Cristina Diaz-Torres and David Priddy also won their elections.
 ASF submitted questions to these candidates in advance of the primary election April concerning the APS role in Shaping Arlington's Growth and its role as an Environmental Steward.
 The three school board candidates' replies are available below.

-ASF also supports the November 3 bond referendum for stormwater spending.
+The bond referendum on stormwater spending was also approved November 3.
 As we saw in July 2019, destructive flooding in several neighborhoods pointed to the need for increased investment in measures to prevent flooding.
 See link below for more details on this bond request.

-PDF of ASF Questions and Replies of Audrey Clement and Libby Garvey, Candidates for Arlington County Board, November 2020
+PDF of ASF Questions and Replies from then-Candidate Libby Garvey, Candidates for Arlington County Board, November 2020

 Information on Stormwater Bond Referendum, November 3, 2020 Ballot